 We envision a mindful, humane and equitable Colorado food system where everyone has access to locally-produced, nutrient-dense foods; where people are more connected to the sources of our food; and where farmers are valued for who they are: a cornerstone of our society.

-- Job Term: This role is currently a non-exempt, grant-funded one-year position, ending (May 31, 2024).
-There is the potential for an evolution of this role into a multi-year position and UpRoot staff are working to realize this goal
+Job Term: This role is currently a non-exempt, grant funded one year position, ending May 2024.
+There is the potential that this role could evolve into a multi-year position and UpRoot staff are working to realize this goal.

 Benefits: ICHRA healthcare stipend.
-Paid sick leave.
+Paid sick time.
+Paid holidays.
 Colorado SecureSavings Roth IRA.
-Tech stipend.
+Technology stipend.
 Mileage reimbursement of $0.35 per mile for role-specific duties.
 Flexible work schedule November–May.

 Primary responsibilities include:

 - Nurturing existing relationships with local producers, fruit-tree stewards, hunger-relief agencies, and community partners